 The challenge to all communities is timing – when to recognize that a building is dilapidated so that active planning can be initiated either for its removal, deconstruction or rehabilitation.
 This timing generally does not coincide with having the available funds for restoration or having an alternative use or user for the building.

 Under the nuisance abatement process used in some communities, such buildings are addressed only when they are in such a state of disrepair that they are beyond rehabilitation or even proper deconstruction.
 Further, the presence of asbestos in such buildings, which is fairly common, can add significant expense.
-Cities may want to consider adopting a program or regulation, wherein the owner of a dilapidated building would be requested or required to enter into formal discussions with the city and to take action to address the condition of the building.
+Cities may want to consider adopting a program or regulation wherein the owner of a dilapidated building would be requested or required to enter into formal discussions with the city and to take action to address the condition of the building.
 In most cases, whichever process is used, a safety, environmental and asbestos evaluation needs to be made as a first step.
 Certified inspectors can be found by contacting the Iowa Department of Natural Resources (DNR).
-Whatever process is used, follow-up and tracking of action of the buildings in question is critical.
+Whatever process is used, follow-up and tracking of action of the buildings in question are critical.

 Vacant derelict buildings can be dealt with in several ways: